NewGround-LLC/psistats/README.md

 ### Factor rotation analysis
 The factor rotation analysis techniques can be used to simplify SVD dimensions and increase their interpretability by mapping the original multidimensional space into a new, rotated space.
 Rotation approaches can be orthogonal (i.e., producing uncorrelated dimensions) or oblique (i.e., allowing for correlations between rotated dimensions).

 We will apply one of the most popular orthogonal rotation - varimax.
 It minimizes both the number of dimensions related to each variable and the number of variables related to each dimension, thus improving the interpretability of the data.

+For more details on rotation techniques, see (Abdi, 2003).

 # References
 Michal Kosinski, Yilun Wang, Himabindu Lakkaraju, and Jure Leskovec, © 2016 American Psychological Association.
 Mining Big Data to Extract Patterns and Predict Real-Life Outcomes.
 Psychological Methods 2016, Vol. 21, No. 4, 493–506. http://dx.doi.org/10.1037/met0000105